 “Historical Reflections”—this collection drew on material I had prepared during my years at AFPS, though many of them also appear on other blog “pages.”
 (See links at the top of the home page.)

 “Growing Up in Colonial New England” was originally prepared for an evening “Education” course I took while trying to become “certified” to teach high school history in Georgia.

-A series that began last year and concluded in Year Eight, “Betts: A Mother’s Memoir,” combined edited versions of my late mother’s family history and a memoir covering her two families, from the early 1920s through 1964, with two concluding episodes I wrote to fill in gaps and provide a broader context for Betts’ story (go here, here, and here).
+A series that began last year and concluded in Year Eight, “Betts: A Mother’s Memoir,” combined edited versions of my late mother’s family history and a memoir covering her two families, from the early 1920s through 1964, with three concluding episodes I wrote to fill in gaps and provide a broader context for Betts’ story (go here, here, and here).

 “Interdisciplinary Work”—most posts in this category also stemmed from my years at AFPS, when I responded to requests for help from colleagues in other departments.